The History of the Hot Texas Wiener

 Many establishments, old and new, continue the tradition, and deserve to be mentioned.
 But beyond question, the most ancient lineage belongs to Libby's Lunch, serving Hot Texas Wieners at the same location–98 McBride Avenue–since 1936.
 Libby's was always one of the few Texas Wiener joints with a liquor license, so you can wash your 'dog down with a cold beer (birch beer being the most authentic non-alcoholic alternative), while soaking in the majesty of Paterson's Great Falls–after Niagara, the highest on the east coast of the North American continent.

-Founded only in 1962, the Hot Grill can't boast of an ancient lineage like Libby's, or a view of a natural wonder.
+Founded only in 1962, the Hot Grill can't boast of an ancient lineage like Libby's, or a ringside view of Nature's majesty.
 But one can't help being awestruck by the ceaseless flow of customers, whose loyalty runs as deep as the gorge beneath the Great Falls.
 At any hour, the queue seems endless, but moves along efficiently.
 Nobody ever complains.
 For that matter, except to put in their order, they barely speak.
-People do not come to the Hot Grill to hook up.
+People do not come to the Hot Grill for conversation.
 They are there on more serious business.
 Many Texas Wiener aficianados consider Hot Grill to be the best of the best–the true spiritual heir to Johnny and Hange's.

 The Record, June 4, 1980